New Mexico Trout By-Laws

 Section 3.
 Establishing a Quorum, Action

-Directors general directors and principal officers then in office will constitute a quorum for all meetings of the Board of Directors.
-A quorum once attained continues until adjournment despite voluntary withdrawal of enough Directors to leave less than a quorum.
-The act of a majority of Directors present at a meeting at which a quorum is present will be the act of the Board unless a greater number is required by the Nonprofit Corporation Act or these By-laws.
+A majority of Board members then in office will constitute a quorum for all meetings of the Board.
+A quorum once attained continues until adjournment despite voluntary withdrawal of enough Board members to leave less than a quorum.
+The act of a majority of Board present at a meeting at which a quorum is present will be the act of the Board.

 Section 4.
 Consent in Lieu of a Meeting

-Any action required or permitted to be taken at a meeting of the Board of Directors may be taken without a meeting if a consent in writing setting forth the action so taken is signed by a majority of directors.
+Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting by voiced consent by telephone or email as recorded by the Secretary.

 ARTICLE VII.
 FINANCES